ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-oracle-cdc-connector/minimal_logging.md

 -------- --- ---
 YES      NO  NO
 SQL> SELECT * FROM ALL_LOG_GROUPS WHERE OWNER='ORDERMGMT' and TABLE_NAME='CUSTOMERS';
-# Login as schema owner and change data
+# Login as schema owner and change data, if no connector is running start a new connector with "oracle.supplemental.log.level"     = "msl"
 SQL> connect ordermgmt/kafka@XEPDB1
 SQL> update customers set credit_limit=4444 where customer_id=304;
 SQL> commit;